“I am the Vine. You are the branches,” said the Lord Jesus Christ. John 15:5.

 There is enough disunity manifest in the New Testament to teach us how Christians should behave towards each other.
 Paul gives the solution to various conscientious problems in Rom 14 and he deals with practical congregational problems in his two epistles to the Corinthians.

-John dealt with Diotrephes who loved to have the preeminence 3Jn 1:9 and Paul warned the church about the man of sin who exalts himself in the church of God 2Th 2:4.
+The apostle John dealt with Diotrephes who loved to have the preeminence 3Jn 1:9 and revealed that were many antichrists even in his day, forerunners of ‘the’ Antichrist 1Jn 2:18, whom the apostle Paul called ‘the man of sin’ who would exalt himself in the church of God 2Th 2:4.

 The unity of the Christian church resides in the fact that Christ is in the midst, as shown by His presence amidst the Seven Churches of Asia Rev 1:13.
 As such He warns them about their failure to live up to their calling, Ephesus having left its first love Rev 2:4, and some of them tolerating false doctrine and teachers.
 Laodicea was in danger of being rejected by Him Rev 3:16.
 All this within one generation of Christ’s ascension to glory.

 This unity is intimately associated with the conjoint exercise of Christian grace Eph 4:4-13 through apostolic doctrine and practice taught in Scripture.
-The driver of Christian unity is not prayer meetings, worship and ecclesiastical structures, which have been vehicles to disguise declension and compromise, tools used by control freaks to lead the church of Christ astray.
+The driver of Christian unity is not prayer meetings, worship and ecclesiastical structures, which have been vehicles disguising declension and compromise, tools used by control freaks to lead the church of Christ astray.
 The driver of Christian unity is the teaching, application and practice of Christian doctrine through the grace of the Holy Spirit leading the church into all truth.
-Ecclesiastical structures are to help the godly fulfil their God-given purpose in life, to produce fruit on their branch, and if they do not, then they are in danger of being removed Jn 15:2, like salt with no savour is only fit for being thrown away Mat 5:13.
+Ecclesiastical structures should not be instruments for control freaks 2Cor 1:24 nor platforms for self-aggrandisement 1Pe 5:1-3 but they are meant to help the godly fulfil their God-given purpose in life in order to produce fruit on their branch, and if they do not, then they are in danger of being removed Jn 15:2, like salt with no savour is only fit for being thrown away Mat 5:13.

-Indeed, worship is where Christians divide, and rightly so.
+Worship is where Christians divide, and rightly so.
 Ultimately, denominations exist because of the God-given right to worship Him according to His will, and Christians must have the freedom to worship God according to their conscientious understanding of His Word.
-Their conscience cannot be coerced in so important a matter, because of the right of private judgment and of conscientious worship of God.
+Their conscience cannot be coerced 1Cor 10:29 in so important a matter, because of the right of private judgment and of the conscientious worship of God.

 There are different ideas about the worship of God and false worship has always been the devil’s way of denying the blessing of heaven by encouraging God-dishonouring worship and idolatry.
-Purity of worship was analysed in detail in the 16th century Reformation but it was abandoned in the 19th century, ignored and forgotten in the 20th century and almost unheard of in the 21st century.
-Anything goes in many quarters nowadays.
+Purity of worship was analysed in detail in the 16th-century European Reformation but it was abandoned in the 19th century, ignored and forgotten in the 20th century and almost unheard of in the 21st century.
+Anything goes Mal 1:12-14 in many quarters nowadays.
+They will discover eventually that God does not think so.

 Working as a body

-While denominations may worship God separately there is no reason why they cannot work together to promote Christianity in public life.
+While denominations may worship God separately there is no reason why Christians cannot work together to promote Christianity in public life.
+It is similar to a Christian school being supported by different denominations, but at the higher level of working nationally across national life.

 Do you know how you need your fellow Christians?
 How will you ever find out if you never speak to them?
 Large denominations think that they do not need small ones and can ignore them.
 Small denominations think that they do not need large compromising ones.
 They need each other in different ways, but they will never find out how this is so, and to what extent, if they do not talk to each other.